robere2/starboard/apps/docs/src/api/quick-start.md

 const boosters = await hypixel.getBoosters() // HypixelBooster[]
 ```

 Caching and request debouncing are both enabled by default.
-You can configure them in the options you pass to
+You can configure them in the options you pass
-`HypixelAPI`.
+to <ApiRefLink name="HypixelAPI" />.
 Check their documentation for more information:

 - [Request debouncing](request-debouncing)
 - [Response caching](customizing-http-client#cache)